bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hardy.md

 * He would not try to kill himself again.
 * He was not  good at it.
 * He was prepared to wait.
+* With an inconsistency which might have pained him - for he ...
 * Hardy received many honours for his work.
 * for his important contributions to many branches of pure mathematics.
 * for his distinguished part in the development of mathematical analysis in England during the last thirty years.